CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-incoming.md

 }
 ````

-The `received` property holds the time when the email was received, while
+The "received" property holds the time when the email was received, while
-`hostname` holds the name of the server that received the message.
+"hostname" holds the name of the server that received the message.
 These two
 properties are included for all injection mechanisms: SMTP, CLI, and spool.